MarcosMJD/ghcn-d/README.md

 ## Improvements (ToDo)

-- Local solution with postgres (in progress)
+- <strike>Local solution with postgres: ingestion and dbt~~
   - Launch docker container with postgres server (done)
   - Create database with Terraform (done)
   - Create network to connect to airflow executors (done)
   - Create dags for ingestions (done)
-  - Install and run local dbt
+  - Install and run local dbt with docker (done)</strike>

+- Orchestrate dbt local through airflow.
+By including dbtcore in airflow executor?
 - Documentation in dbt
-- CI/CD
+- CI/CD in dbt

 - Setup